delyle/SingleJointPointToPoint/README.md

 Data used in the paper are included.
 The results from the large parameter sweep varying all 5 interrogated muscle parameters, as well as for a finer parameter sweep across changes in deactivation rate and stiffness, are contained in the directory "TrackO1ParameterSweep/VelActFmaxStiffSweep"

+If you use this code, please cite us using the following citation:

+> Delyle T. Polet and Chris T. Richards.
+2015.
+The contribution of muscle parameters to ballistic performance during a goal-directed task. bioRxiv

 ## Dependencies

 This code is written in MATLAB and runs on MATLAB 2024b- it may not work properly on earlier versions of MATLAB.
 The statistics and machine learning toolbox is required for the linear regression script.